"If The Only Constant In Life Is Change, I'll Take A Dollar Please! ”

 Has life ever dealt you a slap across the face or just sucker-punched you in the gut when you were just doing life and minding your own business?
 Have you ever said this to yourself on more than one occasion when something took your kneecaps out and you were already limping, “why is this happening to me” or “what did I do to deserve this?”

-We talked about men, workplace drama, and the church we’d both grown up in but left and compared it to the ones we now belonged.
+We talked about relationships, workplace drama, and the church we’d both grown up in.
+We compared it to the ones we'd joined.
 Just reminiscing about the quiet conservative rhythm of our old church sent us into peals of laughter as we compared it to the charismatic places we now worshipped where we were free to raise and claps our hands, say amen as loud as we wanted to and even dance on the praise team without hearing we’d go to hell.

 Then, my friend shook her head and said, “I just don’t have anything in common with all those emotional people though.
 I mean it seems like they’re always crying and going through stuff that the preacher is talking about and I just can’t identify.
 I mean apart from not being able to find a husband right now my life is drama-free.”